hadley/adv-r/SoftwareSystems.md

 Data structures are generally associated with a set of functions that are created to work with them.
 The data structures and their functions can be encapsulated to create classes.
 Classes help us to compartmentalize conceptually coherent pieces of software.
-For example, an R vector is class holding a sequence of atomic types in R. We can create an instance of a vector using one of R's vector creation routines.
+For example, an R vector is a class holding a sequence of atomic types in R. We can create an instance of a vector using one of R's vector creation routines.